 - Organize students into groups of 5-6 and give each group one roll of duct tape or other similar tape.

-Social Awareness: Encourage empathy and understanding of other perspectives among your students.
+Encourage empathy and understanding of other perspectives among your students.
 This can be another opportunity to present real-world examples of individuals who embody compassion.
-Another powerful video I like to use tells the inspiring story of a bullied student who decided to make a change that ultimately had a dramatic impact on his life and on the lives of his fellow students.
+Another powerful video I like to use tells the inspiring story of a bullied student who decided to make a change that ultimately had a dramatic impact on his life and the lives of his fellow students.
 Stories like these can open the door to deeper discussions in your class on social awareness and understanding the perspectives of others.

 Directions for Light Bulb Moment:

-- Once the students are done, they can stick their note to the lightbulb and head out to their next class.
+- Once the students are done, they can stick their notes to the lightbulb and head out to their next class.
 Light Bulb Moment can be a very powerful tool for you as a teacher to see where your students are at and what they got out of a lesson.

 Mike brings 19 years of experience teaching K–12, district and state instructional committees, plus 4 years teaching in higher education and 7 years as a Colorado Department of Education consultant and national presenter.
 He has served on various Physical Education organizations and boards.
 With this varied background to share, Mike is often invited to present at national, regional, state, and local conferences.